smcmahon42/truman-web-starter/README.md

 ### Beginning production

+First, if you don’t have access to the TrumanDev GitHub account, hit up @Coppa.

 Every project starts with the Truman Web Starter.

 `$ git clone https://github.com/TrumanDev/truman-web-starter.git`

-If you don’t have access to the TrumanDev GitHub account, hit up @Coppa.
+However, this will probably have already been configured in the project.
+In that case, to contribute, just clone the project and create a branch.
+Just two more things before you can get rolling.

+### Installing Bower

+You’ll need to to install [Bower](http://bower.io/) to get all the bells and whistles…

+`$ npm install -g bower`

 ### Installing Gulp

-Now you’re ready to install [Gulp](http://gulpjs.com/).

-1. `$ npm config set prefix /usr/local` - To make sure you’re installing to your root and not your User directory.
+…and [Gulp](http://gulpjs.com/) to compile everything.

-2. `$ npm install -g gulp`
+1. `$ npm install -g gulp`
-3. `$ gulp` - Runs Gulp.
+2. `$ gulp` - Runs Gulp.
-4. To stop Gulp hit `ctrl+C`
+3. To stop Gulp hit `ctrl+C`

+Note: If you’re experiencing issues, it may be that you’re not installing into the proper `usr/local` directory.
+Run `$ npm config set prefix /usr/local` before installing Bower and Gulp to make sure.